 ShippingEasy subscribers get $100 in included coverage on Priority Mail shipments.

-You can file a domestic Priority Mail claim online or by mail, in the event that a shipment is lost or damaged.
+You can file a domestic Priority Mail claim online at USPS.com or by mail, in the event that a shipment is lost or damaged.
 We recommend filing online as it gets your claim started immediately, saves you time, and allows you to check the status of the claim at anytime.

-To file a Priority Mail claim online:
+To file a Priority Mail claim online at USPS.com:

 - Navigate to the USPS claims login.
 Sign in with your USPS.com account information or register for a new account.